maxmir20/RecipEase/README.md

 # Show Me The Meat!

-A quick and easy JavaScript extension that skips straight to the recipe page, avoiding all the unneccesary preamble!
+A quick and easy JavaScript extension that skips straight to the recipe/ingredients list, avoiding all the unneccesary preamble!

 Firefox Add-On: [Link](https://addons.mozilla.org/en-US/firefox/addon/show-me-the-meat/)